This group comprises general analgesics and antipyretics.

 Combined preparations which contain more than one analgesic, should be classified by using the following ranking:

 5. Acetylsalicylic acid

 This means that a product containing paracetamol and phenazone should be classified in N02BE51 - paracetamol, combinations excl. psycholeptics and not in N02BB51 - phenazone, combinations excl. psycholeptics.

 Dextropropoxyphene plain, and in combination with other analgesics, is classified in N02AC.

 Cold preparations with therapeutic levels of analgesics are classified in this group at separate 5th levels by using the 50-series.

 Preparations are subdivided on 4th levels according to chemical structure.

 Combinations with ascorbic acid (i.e. 50 mg or more per unit dose) are classified at separate 5th levels using the corresponding 50-series.
 Products containing less than 50 mg per unit dose are classified at the plain level of the analgesic component.

-When establishing DDDs for combination products in the 50-series, all analgesic components are taken into consideration if the amount of each component is a therapeutic dose.
+When establishing DDDs for combination products in the 50-series, all analgesic components are taken into consideration.

 The DDD expressed in UD, should normally not exceed the approved dose recommendations for any of the components.
 See list of DDDs for combinations products, www.whocc.no.